Get the right care for you

 Fever, fractures, strains and sprains

-Urgent care centre: for minor illnesses and injuries
+Urgent treatment centre: for minor illnesses and injuries

 Choking, chest pain, black outs and blood loss